CopernicaMarketingSoftware/Documentation/SMTPeter/features.md

 ## Bounce Tracking

-Enabling the bounce tracking function means all bounces of your email will be tracked by SMTPeter.
-These statistics will be shown in the statistics overview of your SMTPeter dashboard.
+Enabling bounce tracking in SMTPeter means all the bounce messages that mail servers return when an email cannot be delivered, are tracked by SMTPeter.
+To do so SMTPeter adds its own return-path address and then forwards the bounce to the address or webhook you specified in your dashboard.
+If you already have a return-path address in the MIME of your email, SMTPeter will override this address.

+The bounce statistics are shown in your SMTPeter dashboard overview.

 [Read more about bounce tracking](copernica-docs:SMTPeter/features/bounce-tracking "Bounce Tracking Documentation")